 After gathering your health information, a good agent or broker who is working in your best interest will always look for the absolute best rates and products available to you first.
 While there is never any guarantee that you will qualify for a specific rate, if there is a possibility, then it makes sense to try for best possible offers first.

-On tougher cases, I prefer to have my clients apply to the 2 most probable best insurance companies for them since there is never any guarantee of the rate for which anyone will qualify until they go through the underwriting process.
+On tougher cases, I prefer to have my clients apply to the two most probable, best insurance companies for them since there is never any guarantee of the rate for which anyone will qualify until they go through the underwriting process.
 This strategy has paid off for my clients so many times that I’ve lost count.

 Make Sure Your Agent Has Access To Your Medical Records